retaildevcrews/ngsa/IaC/AKS/README.md

   --set installCRDs=true

 # wait for the cert manager pods to be ready
-kubectl get pods -n cert-manager
+kubectl get pods --namespace cert-manager

 # Create a staging and production ClusterIssuer for cert-manager
 # Use the staging ClusterIssuer for testing.
 Once ready, use the production resource.